turtacn/alameda-1/openshift/template/README.md

-# Alameda insatll with Template
+# Install Alameda with Template

 This directory contains OpenShift application templates for Alameda to install [develop](./dev), [build](./build) and [deploy](./deploy).